Bellechasse—Les Etchemins—Lévis

 Bellechasse—Les Etchemins—Lévis (formerly Lévis—Bellechasse) is a federal electoral district in Quebec, Canada, that has been represented in the House of Commons of Canada since 2004.
 It was created in 2003 from Lévis-et-Chutes-de-la-Chaudière and Bellechasse—Etchemins—Montmagny—L'Islet ridings.

 Geography

 The riding is located south of Quebec City and covers a strip of land between the city's cross-river suburbs and the Canada–US border.
 It is located in the Quebec region of Chaudière-Appalaches.
 It consists of the RCM of Bellechasse and most of Les Etchemins, as well as the eastern part of the city of Lévis.

 The neighbouring ridings are Beauce, Lotbinière—Chutes-de-la-Chaudière, Louis-Hébert, Québec, Beauport—Limoilou, Montmorency—Charlevoix—Haute-Côte-Nord, and Montmagny—L'Islet—Kamouraska—Rivière-du-Loup.

-The 2012 federal electoral distribution has concluded this riding will retain its current boundaries, but was renamed Bellechasse—Les Etchemins—Lévis.
+The 2012 federal electoral distribution concluded that this riding will retain its current boundaries, but was renamed Bellechasse—Les Etchemins—Lévis.

+Following the 2022 Canadian federal electoral redistribution, the riding lost the area west of 4e Av. and Rue St-Eustache in Lévis to Lévis—Lotbinière.